CodeChron/fullstack-js-with-meteor-react-docs/custom_app_header.md

 We want our note title to be centered and we'll want a back icon to be left aligned.
 This will require customizing our app header layout.

-## Use Sass and Autoprefixer
+## Add CSS Pre-processing
-This is not required for what we're doing but it will make writing styles less painful in the long run,
+Modern web apps use so much css that writing it all manually just doesn't make sense.
+Instead, let's use some CSS tools.
+Here, we'll use Sass and Autoprefixer.
+(What is [autoprefixing](https://css-tricks.com/autoprefixer/)?)

-### Install packages
+### Install Sass and Autoprefixer packages

 We need to first remove a package, as we're going to replace it with a community version.
+Then we'll install the Sass and autoprefixer packages.

 ``` meteor remove standard-minifier-css ```
 ```  meteor add fourseven:scss seba:minifiers-autoprefixer ```